0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private.md

 !!! tip
       Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.

 1. Create a second account to send funds with.
-Previously, we created a type `basic-mutable` account (account A).
-Now, create another `basic-mutable` (account B) using the following command:
+Previously, we created a type `mutable` account (account A).
+Now, create another `mutable` (account B) using the following command:

       ```shell
       miden new-wallet --mutable